xinzhan/core-services.en/help/interface/attributes/subscription.md

 ---
 # How to configure subscriptions in Experience Cloud

 Learn about solution data sources and configuring subscriptions.
-Subscriptions enable the customer attribute data flow between the Experience Cloud and solutions (Analytics and [!DNL Target]).
+Subscriptions enable the customer attribute data flow between Experience Cloud and solutions ([!DNL Analytics] and [!DNL Target]).

 For example, an Adobe Analytics subscription enables attribute data in reports.
 If you use Adobe Target, you can upload Customer Attributes for targeting and segmentation.